getlarge/node-webcam-mqtt/README.md

 #define OV2640_MINI_2MP
 ```

-Then in `config.h` file you may edit the following :

-- Protect the acces point
+Edit Arduino/libraries/PubSubClient/src/PubSubClient.h to :

 ```
-char ap_pass[30]="yourpassword",
+#define MQTT_MAX_PACKET_SIZE 4096
 ```

 ## Usage

 - Open any .ino file of the folder with Arduino IDE
-- Edit your preferences
+- Edit your preferences in `config.h`
-- Set resetConfig to true, to make FS format and wifiManager resetting
 - Upload the code on your ESP8266 board
+- Configure the board via the Access Point
+- Set resetConfig to true, to restore default state at reset

 ## Reference